iameas/credit-risk-model/README.md

 Built as a full-stack machine learning engineering project focused on production deployment patterns and explainable AI.

 ## If You Like This Project
-*feel free to star the repository or connect with me on LinkedIn.*
+*Feel free to star the repository or connect with me on LinkedIn.*